 Pioneering treatment program

-CAMH is home to nine clinical programs offering leading-edge inpatient, outpatient and community-based treatment:
+CAMH is home to four clinical programs offering leading-edge inpatient, outpatient and community-based treatment: the Access and Transitions Program, Complex Mental Illness Program, Underserved Populations Program, and Ambulatory Care & Structured Treatments Program.

-CAMH is also a leader in providing integrated treatment for people with concurrent disorders (both substance use and mental health problems).
+CAMH is also a leader in providing integrated treatment for people with concurrent disorders (both substance use and mental health problems), as well as people with both developmental delay and mental health problems.

 A full guide to CAMH services is available.

-CAMH is the largest mental health and addiction research facility in Canada, employing nearly 100 full-time scientists and about 300 research staff.
-We currently secure over $37 million in grants and undertake hundreds of research studies each year.
+CAMH is the largest mental health and addiction research facility in Canada, employing over 100 full-time scientists and 400 research staff.
+We currently secure over $40 million in grants and undertake hundreds of research studies each year.

 Education, health promotion, public policy

 As a teaching hospital fully affiliated with the University of Toronto, CAMH is proud of the quality of our clinical and scientific training.
-Each year almost 500 doctors, medical students, nurses and allied health professionals train at CAMH, and almost 7,000 take part in our continuing education courses.
+Each year over 1,000 doctors, medical students, nurses and allied health professionals train at CAMH, and thousands more take part in our continuing education courses.

-CAMH also develops publications and resources for health professionals, clients and the public.
-We provide the most extensive and up-to-date information on topics ranging from prevention to treatment of mental illness and addictions, and promote best practices across the province.
+CAMH also develops publications, resources and digital tools for health professionals, clients and the public, and offers more online courses and downloadable, multilingual information.
+We provide the most extensive and up-to-date information on topics ranging from prevention to treatment and recovery from mental illness and addictions, and promote best practices across the province.

-Through our network of 10 regional sites across Ontario, CAMH collaborates with communities on health promotion initiatives and strategies that support health and prevent illness and supports the mental health system.
+Through our network of eight regional sites across Ontario, CAMH's Provincial System Support Program collaborates with communities on initiatives and strategies to improve the mental health system.

-We also work with community partners to advance public policy and programs at all levels of government that reflect the latest research and respond to the needs of people with addiction and mental health problems.
+CAMH also works with community partners to advance public policy and programs (at all levels of government) that reflect the latest research and respond to the needs of people with addiction and mental health problems.

-Through the CAMH Office of International Health and our work through the United Nations, we play an important role in advancing the understanding and treatment of mental illness and addiction globally, while bringing home important learnings to inform the cultural competence of our own care and treatment.
+Through the CAMH Office of Transformative Global Health and our work as a Pan American Health Organization/World Health Organization Collaborating Centre, we play an important role in advancing the understanding and treatment of mental illness and addiction globally, while bringing home important learnings to inform the cultural competence of our own care and treatment.

 Transforming lives here